Rick Leary: York Regional Transit

 In 2009, Leary moved to Canada to become the general manager of York Region Transit in Ontario.
 Leary was praised as ridership grew by 4 million while customer complaints reduced and vehicle reliability increased.

 Toronto Transit Commission

 In 2014, Leary was hired as the chief service officer of the Toronto Transit Commission (TTC) by then-CEO Andy Byford.
 This role involved management of the TTC's bus and streetcar systems, as well as management of the various Toronto subway stations.
-Leary's achievements included a large reduction in the number of Short turns, improving the quality of service.
+Leary's achievements included a large reduction in the number of short turns, improving the quality of service.

 In December 2017, Leary was made the interim CEO of the TTC, when his predecessor, Andy Byford left to head the New York City Transit Authority.
 In July 2018, Leary's interim position was made permanent, following an international search.

+In late 2023, TTC Chair Jamaal Myers attempted to have Leary suspended while an investigation into allegations of workplace misconduct took place.
+The board of the TTC agreed to launch an investigation, but did not suspend Leary.

+On June 20, 2024, Leary announced that he would step down from his position as CEO of the TTC at the end of August.
+Leary noted that it was his decision to leave, having waited to announce his resignation until contract negotiations with Amalgamated Transit Union Local 113 had been agreed.
+Upon his departure, Leary noted that he had a contract until 2026, with the new mayor, Olivia Chow, and TTC Chair indicating a change in direction for the organization – however Leary reiterated it was his decision to leave the job.
+Deputy CEO Bruce Macgregor acted as CEO until former Metrolinx executive Gregory W. Percy was named interim CEO while a replacement is sought.